 How to Unclog a Shower Drain Using Chemicals

 - Read and follow the directions on the packaging, including the correct amount of the product to use.
-This amount you use will vary.
+The amount you use will vary.

 - Use gloves and goggles to protect your hands and eyes.

-- Don't mix together different chemicals.
-This can cause poisonous gas.
+- Don't combine different chemicals, as this can create poisonous gas.

 - Pour chemicals down the drain opening.

-Note: Chemicals should not to be used lightly.
+Note: Chemicals should not be treated lightly.
 They can cause damage to your drainage pipes, especially if used repeatedly.
-Using chemicals is typically a fast, straightforward, and affordable method with a fairly high success rate in my experience.
-You can reduce the need for chemicals, however, by minimizing future blockages occurring (see bottom of page)!
+However, using chemicals is typically a fast, straightforward, and affordable method with a fairly high success rate in my experience.
+You can reduce the need for chemicals by preventing future blockages from occurring (see the bottom of page)!

 Chemical Products Used to Fix Slow Drainage